Guacamoleboy/docjava-darkmode/README.md

 ![Visuals](/images/how-to.jpg)

 Now click and open the folder darkmode-version and select that for upload.
-You're now in darkmode version every time you open docjava.dk!
+You're now in dark mode version every time you open docjava.dk!

 _________________________________________